Press release from FIND Outdoors

 About FIND Outdoors

-FIND Outdoors, formerly the Cradle of Forestry in America Interpretive Association, is a 49-year- old 501(c)3 nonprofit based in Pisgah Forest, N.C.
-We serve over 850,000 visitors annually with a mission that promotes educational, recreational and interpretive opportunities about forest and water resources, natural history and the Cradle of Forestry in America.
-FIND Outdoors proudly manages campgrounds, visitor centers, sales outlets and educational facilities in four national forests in North Carolina, Georgia and Indiana and the Northwest Trade Post on the Blue Ridge Parkway.
+FIND Outdoors, formerly the Cradle of Forestry in America Interpretive Association, is a 50-year old 501(c)(3) nonprofit based in Pisgah Forest, NC.
+We serve over 900,000 visitors annually with a mission that promotes educational, recreational and interpretive opportunities about forest and water resources, natural history and the Cradle of Forestry in America.
+FIND Outdoors proudly manages campgrounds, visitor centers, sales outlets and educational facilities on five National Forests in North Carolina, Georgia, Indiana, and Kentucky, along with the Northwest Trading Post on the Blue Ridge Parkway.
 FIND accomplishes its mission by providing exceptional outdoor experiences through partnership opportunities for the health, safety and education of all visitors to local and regional public and private lands.